kensho-technologies/graphql-compiler/README.rst

 language.
 While we strive to minimize the differences between compilation targets, some differences are unavoidable.

-The compiler abides by the following principles: - When the database is queried with a compiled query string, its response must always be in the form of a list of results. - The precise format of each such result is defined by each compilation target separately. - :code:`gremlin`, :code:`MATCH` and :code:`SQL` return data in a tabular format, where each result is a row of the table, and fields marked for output are columns. - However, future compilation targets may have a different format.
-For example, each result may appear in the nested tree format used by the standard GraphQL specification. - Each such result must satisfy all directives and types in its corresponding GraphQL query. - The returned list of results is **not** guaranteed to be complete! - In other words, there may have been additional result sets that satisfy all directives and types in the corresponding GraphQL query, but were not returned by the database. - However, compilation target implementations are encouraged to return complete results if at all practical.
+The compiler abides by the following principles:

+- When the database is queried with a compiled query string, its response must always be in the form of a list of results.
+- The precise format of each such result is defined by each compilation target separately. - :code:`gremlin`, :code:`MATCH` and :code:`SQL` return data in a tabular format, where each result is a row of the table, and fields marked for output are columns.
+- However,future compilation targets may have a different format.
+For example, each result may appear in the nested tree format used by the standard GraphQL specification.
+- Each such result must satisfy all directives and types in its corresponding GraphQL query.
+- The returned list of results is **not** guaranteed to be complete!
+- In other words, there may have been additional result sets that satisfy all directives and types in the corresponding GraphQL query, but were not returned by the database.
+- However, compilation target implementations are encouraged to return complete results if at all practical.
 The :code:`MATCH` compilation target is guaranteed to produce complete results.

 Completeness of returned results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~